Certified court interpreter & translator for Czech

 The certified translation must be literal and contain all the information given on the translated document, i.e. also the letterhead and all the stamps must be translated.
 The certified translation must include interpreter's certification clause with his signature and bear his official seal, which is a round stamp with the small national emblem of the Czech Republic and a diameter of 36 mm.

 Finally, the certified translation is bound with the translated document by means of a tricolour ribbon and it is sealed so that both documents form an inseparable whole and no page can be replaced or substituted without first spoiling the seal.
-All certified translations and acts of interpreting are registered under a registration number in the interpreter's journal.
+All certified translations and acts of interpreting are registered under a registration number in the Register of Interpretations and Translations that is administered by the Czech Ministry of Justice.

 I was appointed Certified Court Interpreter by the Regional Court in Brno in 1998.